OOPSpam/blog/_posts/2023-10-31-accessible-forms.md

 Alternatively, you can use [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) to identify form controls.

-## Using color alone to indicate errors
+## 2. Avoid Using Color Alone to Indicate Errors

 Relying on color alone (e.g., red text) to indicate errors can be problematic for users with visual impairments.
 It's important to provide text or other visual cues in addition to color.
 For both success and error, a form should display some sort of notification.
 In the case of an error, an error message should provide clear instructions on how to resolve the error.
 Ideally, an error message should appear both in the form header and next to the field.
 An error in the form header can be linked to the problematic field using [aria-describedby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby).